LearnShareApp/learn-share-backend/Readme.md

 * `minio` - object storage
 * `nginx` - reverse proxy
 * `app-1` - backend application

+## Storing data

+* The project utilizes PostgreSQL as the database management system.
+* The repository handles table initialization and establishes relationships between entities, including tables for users, teachers, categories, skills, schedules, statuses, lessons, and reviews.
+* Triggers are implemented to automatically update teacher and skill ratings when new reviews are added.
+* The database is pre-populated with essential seeding data for categories and statuses to ensure proper functionality from the start.

+* All methods for data operations are split into files by logical parts and use entity structs:
+    * category
+    * lesson
+    * review
+    * schedule
+    * skill
+    * status
+    * teacher
+    * user

 ## Contact

 for questions contact with me in [telegram](https://t.me/Ruslan20007) or by email: ruslanrbb8@gmail.com